bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 If you're unsure about what privacy on the Internet is, please read my first article in this series, [Security vs Privacy on the Internet]({{< relref "article/security-vs-privacy-on-the-internet.md" >}}).

 **A word of warning**: as the third and final chapter of this series, it is also the longest and least focused.
 This "cram-it-all-in-part-three" approach will be familiar to anyone who watched *The Lord of the Rings: The Return Of the King*.
 While this article is similar to that movie in almost every respect, I will try to keep false-endings and ghost armies to a minimum.

+{{< figure src="/images/ghost-army.jpg" alt="Ghost army from The Lord of The Rings: Return of the King" caption="Just a little ghost army, though." >}}

 ## TL;DR